Beef projects overview

 State Meats Judging Contest

-The Meat Identification and Judging Contest has been developed to encourage 4-H members to develop skills and abilities needed to enter and advance in careers in the meat industry.
+The Meats Judging Contest has been developed to encourage 4-H members to develop the skills and abilities needed to enter and advance in careers in the meat industry.
+Youth also gain critical thinking, communication and decision making skills to last a lifetime.